-The Urban Complexity Lab in Potsdam/Germany has conducted intensive research over the past several years, about how to visualise digital cultural collections.
+The Urban Complexity Lab in Potsdam/Germany has conducted intensive research about how to visualize digital cultural collections.
 One key point in their projects is how the visualisation enables the user to navigate and explore the digitized content.
 Let’s look at their latest project: Reading Traces, a collaboration with the Theodor-Fontane-Archive in Potsdam.

 Theodor Fontane, whose long life spanned most of the 19th century, was a prolific writer and one of the most well-known literary voices of Prussia (which in turn was the leading power in German 19th century culture).
 Just like many authors, Fontane breathed and lived literature, and he possessed a comprehensive library of some 4,000 estimated books: contemporary novels, poetry and non-fiction.
 A small fraction of this personal library (around 155 books) is still in place and together (most of the rest being dispersed in the wake of WWII), and his books hold a very precious treasure: all throughout, the books contain spontaneous hand-written notes, remarks and comments which Fontane left when reading.